 Worry, however, you must not.
 A recent patent application by Sony discloses a bracelet that can save you from embarrassment of skipping names of people you meet less often.
 The patent mentions recording a voice which it recognizes later and help you remember his/her name.

 The patent mentions that the bracelet can detect a handshake.
-Thus, as soon as you shake hand with a person, it starts recording.
+Thus, as soon as you shake hands with a person, it starts recording.
 It can also detect when a person says his name while in a conversation.
 Also, it creates a new sound profile of the person on your smartphone or on a cloud network.

 It saves the profile by writing his name as profile’s title.
-Thus, is loaded with speech to text functionality.
+Thus, it is loaded with speech to text functionality.

 Next time when you again meet the same person and skips his name, the bracelet comes to your rescue.
 As that person speaks, it analyzes his voice and displays his name on your smartphone screen.
 And just in case, you are wearing a Bluetooth headset, you would hear his name.

-Other than the bracelet, the patent mentions that same technology could be employed in Sony’s smartwatches or in its earpieces.
+Other than the bracelet, the patent mentions that the same technology could be employed in Sony’s smartwatches or in its earpieces.
 Isn’t it great that it could make all the hassle of skipping a person name a thing of the past?!